 Follicular Phase: From the first day of your period through ovulation.

 Human Chorionic Gonadotropin (HCG): The hormone that is produced during pregnancy.
 Home pregnancy tests measure HCG to indicate whether or not you are pregnant.

-Hysterosalpingogram (HSG): A test commonly performed to see if there is a blockage in a woman’s fallopian tubes.
-Many women seem to find themselves pregnant shortly after an HSG.
+Hysterosalpingogram (HSG): A test commonly performed to see if there is a blockage in the fallopian tubes.
+Many people seem to find themselves pregnant shortly after an HSG.
 The test itself is mildly uncomfortable.
 Dye is injected through the cervix to highlight your fallopian tubes and uterus on an x-ray.
 You can take an ibuprofen about an hour before to help ease the discomfort.

 Intrauterine Insemination (IUI): When a fertility specialist takes semen from your partner or donor and lends a hand to mother nature by directly placing it in your uterus (bypassing the cervix) through a catheter-like syringe.
 Please note: this is a procedure that should only be done by a doctor.
 Normally, your cervix “washes” the semen so that not all of it enters the uterus.
 It is dangerous to put a full semen sample directly into your uterus, and thus when done in a doctor’s office you can rest assured that they have properly washed the semen sample so only the best swimmers remain.

-In Vitro Fertilization (IVF): A procedure where eggs taken from a woman are fertilized by a fertility specialist outside of her body (in a petri dish) with the sperm from a male partner or donor.
-The fertilized eggs, known as embryos, are then planted by a doctor inside a woman’s uterus.
+In Vitro Fertilization (IVF): A procedure where eggs taken and fertilized by a fertility specialist outside of the body (in a petri dish) with the sperm from a partner or donor.
+The fertilized eggs, known as embryos, are then planted by a doctor inside a uterus.
 One IVF cycle typically involves multiple procedures and hormone injections, and can take place over a number of months.

 Luteal Phase (LP): The LP is the time between ovulation and your period.
 This comes after the follicular phase.